urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 #### `on-agent`

 This arm handles updates from people we've subscribed to, which will be other groups we're a member of.
-The messages we'll receive here will contain `update`s, which we'll process in a similar manner to the `action`s in `on-poke`.
+It additionally handles group updates from the `%squad` agent.
+In the former case, the events we'll receive will contain `update`s, which we'll process in a similar manner to the `action`s in `on-poke`.
 All incoming votes will be validated here also.
+In the latter case, we'll receive `%squad` `upd` updates, such as members joining or leave groups, and we'll handle them as appropriate.

+We differentiate between these two cases by testing the `wire`, which is a message tag we set when we initially subscribed.
+For `%squad` updates it will be `/squad`, and for the rest it'll be the group ID we've subscribe to.

 #### Helper core

-Below the agent proper, we have some additional useful functions, such as retrieving group members from the Groups app and putting together HTTP responses.
+Below the agent proper, we have some additional useful functions, such as retrieving group members from the Squads app and putting together HTTP responses.

 ### Front-end